PhatPham14/fcj-fa25/content/3-BlogsTranslated/3.1-Blog1/_index.md

 Financial institutions face increasing demand for HPC resources due to regulatory requirements, market volatility, and reporting needs—requiring massive capacity during periods like overnight processing or end-of-quarter reporting.

-Many organizations are moving from on-premises infrastructure to the cloud to scale resources up and down on demand while optimizing costs.
+Many organizations are moving from on-premises infrastructure to the cloud to scale resources elastically and optimize costs.
 FSI customers typically migrate their HPC platforms to the cloud in phases:

 * **All On-premises:** Scheduler, compute, and data sources are hosted on-site.
 * **Hybrid Burst:** Scheduler, compute, and data remain on-premises but are supplemented by cloud compute capacity during periods of high or burst demand.
 * **Lift and Shift:** The existing scheduler is moved "as-is" to the cloud, running compute nodes on the cloud with configurations similar to on-premises.
-* **AWS Optimized:** The focus is on compute elasticity and using managed services as much as possible, combined with purchasing models (Amazon EC2 Spot, Savings Plans).
+* **AWS Optimized:** The focus is on compute elasticity and using managed services combined with purchasing models (Amazon EC2 Spot, Savings Plans).
-* **AWS Native:** Represents a complete reimagining of traditional HPC platforms, emphasizing cloud-native architectures, serverless building blocks, and optimized hardware (AI accelerators).
+* **AWS Native:** A complete reimagining of traditional HPC platforms, emphasizing cloud-native architectures, serverless building blocks, and optimized hardware (AI accelerators).

 ---